-Red triangle sluc
+41 Lake Parramatta Reserve Lake Parramatta Reserve 42

+^{}Invertebrates have not been surveyed.
-CTURCE INSTORY CONCLUSION Significant dates and events for Lake Parramatta Reserve and surrounding bushland.
-2021 943 choking the creek

-Urban development on the ridge.

-Loss of ridgetop vegetation.
-Ongoing impacts on the natural areas below, e.g. stormwater runoff and nutrient enrichment.
-Sediment and weeds are and/or stormwater runoff.
+CTUTO history time ine Significant dates and events for Lake Parramatta Reserve and surrounding bushland.
+2021 Urban development on the ridge.
+Loss of ridgetop Surrounding landuse is mainly vegetation.
+Ongoing impacts on the natural areas below, e.g. Extensive regeneration of native plants and stormwater runoff and nutrient enrichment. weeds around Darling Mills Creek since 1943.
+Sediment and weeds are patches are probably weed dominated - altered by soil disturbance and/or stormwater The main entry was moved to Native plants are Lackey St in 1979, and passes under a regenerating in Construction of some previously James Ruse Drive major road. cleared areas. destroyed a large area of bushland, and isolated the southern section.

-Surrounding landuse is mainly

-Lighter green patches are probably weed dominated - altered by soil disturbance e: Sixmaps/NSW Governm residential.

-Extensive regeneration of native plants and

-weeds around Darling Mills Creek since 1943.

-$\bigcirc$

-The main entry was moved to

-Lackey St in 1979, and passes under a

-major road.

-Native plants are regenerating in some previously cleared areas.

-Construction of James Ruse Drive destroyed a large area of bushland, and isolated the southern section.
 Image: Google Earth